NUbots/NULearning/cpp/moderncpp.md

 A& operator=(A&& other) = delete;
 ```

-## r and l values
+## l-values and r-values

-A l-value is a reference that references a value bound to a variable.
-In
+An l-value is a reference that references a value bound to a variable.
-the function this is a single ampersand `&`.
+In the function this is a single ampersand `&`.

 A r-value is a reference that is not bound to a variable. r-values are
 temporary and thus the ownership of the value is yielded to the function
 it is passed to.
-In the function this is a double ampersand `&&`.
+In the function, this is a double ampersand `&&`.

-A l-value can be converted to an r-value by using `std::move`. r-values
+An l-value can be converted to an r-value by using `std::move`. r-values
 are returned from functions that return by value.

-Move semantics use r-value and copy semantics use l-value.
+Move semantics use r-values and copy semantics use l-values.

 ``` cpp
 #include "A.hpp"